zowe/zowe-cli/packages/imperative/README.md

     npm install @zowe/imperative
     ```

-- **Install `@zowe-v2-lts` version:**
+- **Install `@zowe-v3-lts` version:**

     This is a Long Term Support release that is guaranteed to have no breaking changes.

     ``` bash
-    npm install @zowe/imperative@zowe-v2-lts
+    npm install @zowe/imperative@zowe-v3-lts
     ```

+> [!NOTE]
-**Note:** If you want to install the bleeding edge version of Imperative, you can append `--@zowe:registry=https://zowe.jfrog.io/zowe/api/npm/npm-release/` to the install command to get it from a staging registry.
+> If you want to install the bleeding edge version of Imperative, you can append
+`--@zowe:registry=https://zowe.jfrog.io/zowe/api/npm/npm-release/` to the install command to get it from a staging registry.
 It is not recommended to use this registry for production dependencies.

 ### Build and Install Imperative CLI Framework from Source
 To build and install the Imperative CLI Framework, follow these steps: